aws-samples/aws-serverless-saas-layers/Lab4/README.md

 # Lab4 – Data partitioning using Silo and Pool model
-Now that we’ve moved logging and metrics to use layers, we can start to think about what other aspects of our multi-tenancy could naturally move to a Lambda Layer.
+Now that we’ve moved logging and metrics to use layers, we can start to think about what other aspects of our multi-tenancy could naturally move to a AWS Lambda Layer.
 One candidate could be data access.
 Generally, we’d like developers to not have visibility into how data might be partitioned for each tenant.
 One way to approach this is to introduce a separate partition manager that is accessed from your code to acquire the information needed to access a tenant’s data.
 So, if our data is in separate databases (a silo model) or using a shared database construct (a pool model), then we can make this entirely transparent to them by having this configuration managed outside the developer’s view.

 In our prior solution, each service had a data access layer that directly accessed the data.
 For this lab, we’ll introduce a new Data Partition Manager in a layer that will resolve the table name for a given tenant.
 The Data Access Layer of our services will be modified to make calls to this layer to resolve the name of the table that will be used.

-<b>Step 1</b>: In the Cloud9 IDE, Navigate to serverless-saas-layers -> Lab4 -> server -> layers -> nodejs -> partition-manager.js.
+<b>Step 1</b>: In the AWS Cloud9 IDE, Navigate to serverless-saas-layers -> Lab4 -> server -> layers -> nodejs -> partition-manager.js.
 Look at the partitionMap variable.
 We are using this variable to store service level configuration.
 In this case ProductService has Pool model, i.e. single table partitioned by tenantId.
 On the other hand, OrderService follows Silo model.

 Look at the getPartition method inside partition-manager.
 Order and Product services will now invoke this method in their data access layers to get the Table name.
 This method uses the configuration defined above to determine the data partitioning model. “createTenantProductTable” method creates the actual table based upon data partitioning strategy.